nf-core/eager/docs/usage.md

 ### `--outdir`
 The output directory where the results will be saved.

+### `--max_memory`
+Use to set a top-limit for the default memory requirement for each process.
+Should be a string in the format integer-unit. eg. `--max_memory '8.GB'`

+### `--max_time`
+Use to set a top-limit for the default time requirement for each process.
+Should be a string in the format integer-unit. eg. `--max_time '2.h'`

+### `--max_cpus`
+Use to set a top-limit for the default CPU requirement for each process.
+Should be a string in the format integer-unit. eg. `--max_cpus 1`

 ### `--email`
 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
 If set in your user config file (`~/.nextflow/config`) then you don't need to speicfy this on the command line for every run.